cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 ![](Images/proof_look_user.png)

 ***It works!*** Now, try it on a root flag, which is most probably in `/root/root.txt` file...
-We can see the flag format is radnom letters and numbers, so we can check if any number exist in `/root/root.txt` file.
+We can see the flag format is random letters and numbers, so we can check if any number exist in `/root/root.txt` file.
 We will make a for loop:

 ```shell
 for i in {1..9}; do sudo look $i /root/root.txt; done